sabaoonbedar/Subscription-Plateform-System/README.md

 # Subscription System
- Subscription platform(with RESTful APIs with MySQL) in which users can subscribe to a website there are multiple websites in the system that can be created dynamically.
+ Subscription platform(with RESTful APIs and MySQL) in which users can subscribe to a website and there are multiple websites in the system that can be created dynamically.
 Whenever a new post is published on a particular website, all it's subscribers receive an email with the post title and description in it.
-The emails run in the background throuh queue jobs.
+The emails run in the background through queue jobs.

 ###### Included information:-
 - Migrations for the all tables are added in the system.
-- You create a "post" for a "particular website".
+- You can create a "post" for a "particular website".
 - User can subscribe to a "particular website" with all validations through the help of models relationships.
 - Emails would be sent after every new post to the particular website subscribers and will  inform them with the title and description of the post that is done on a particular website.
 - Queues are used to schedule sending emails in the background.